Elissa S. Epel

 Elissa Sarah Epel is an American health psychologist.
-She is a professor in the Department of Psychiatry at the University of California, San Francisco (UCSF), director of UCSF’s Aging, Metabolism, and Emotion Center, and associate director of the Center for Health and Community.
+She is a professor in the Department of Psychiatry at the University of California, San Francisco (UCSF); director of UCSF's Aging, Metabolism, and Emotion Center; and associate director of the Center for Health and Community.

 Early life and education

-Epel was born in Carmel-by-the-Sea, California to biologist David Epel and psychologist Lois.
-Growing up, she would follow her father to Woods Hole, Massachusetts during the summer and study in marine laboratories.
+Epel was born in Carmel-by-the-Sea, California, to biologist David Epel and psychologist Lois Epel.
+Growing up, she would follow her father to Woods Hole, Massachusetts, during the summer and study in marine laboratories.
 Upon graduating from Carmel High School in 1986, she attended Pitzer College and worked as a resident assistant.
-She spent two years there before transferring to Stanford University for her Bachelor of Arts degree in Zoology.
+She spent two years there before transferring to Stanford University for her Bachelor of Arts degree in zoology.
 Following Stanford, Epel intended on becoming a doctor and worked as a research assistant at the University of California, San Francisco (UCSF).
 While there, she realized she wished to pursue a career in health psychology and enrolling in graduate school.

 Epel completed her PhD in clinical and health psychology at Yale University and her clinical internship at the VA Palo Alto Health Care System.
 She wrote her dissertation under the guidance of Peter Salovey, Jeannette Ickovics, and Kelly Brownell.
 Epel then returned to UCSF for her postdoctoral fellowship in psychology and medicine under the advisory of Nancy Adler.